muritane/agent-theory/README.md

 * errors cluster,
 * violations cannot be decorrelated,
-* or outcomes escape permitted bounds.
+* outcomes escape authorized bounds.

-Redesign explicitly **reopens the whitelist**, reintroducing distinctions and revising authorization.
+Redesign explicitly **reclaims boundary authority**, reintroducing distinctions and revising authorization.

 Redesign authority is a first-class survival variable.

 ---

-## 7. Derived Consequences

-* Boundary design precedes optimization.
-* Safe agency requires whitelists, not blacklists.
-* Decisions are cheap because action space was restricted upstream.
-* Performance can improve while future agency declines.
-* Confidence is not evidence of boundary adequacy.
-* Redesign authority determines survival more than optimization quality.

----

-## 8. Models Are Also Whitelist-Constrained
+## 9. Models Are Also Whitelist-Constrained

 Models are compressed representations operating **inside authorized abstractions**.

 Therefore:

 * models age,
-* models lie if treated as complete,
+* models mislead if treated as complete,
 * model redesign follows the same whitelist logic as policy redesign.

-There is no final model—only **phase-appropriate authorization under bounded resources**.
+There is no final model—only **phase-appropriate, executable authorization under bounded resources**.

 ---

-## 9. Values, Consent, and Governance
+## 10. Values, Consent, and Governance

 Although this framework does not prescribe goals, it implies:

-> Every authorization decision encodes values by determining which actions are permitted, for how long, and under whose authority.
+> Every authorization decision encodes values by determining which transitions are permitted, for how long, and under whose authority.

-Value alignment arises from:
+Legitimate governance requires:

+* public access to authorization rules,
-* explicit consent,
+* explicit scope boundaries,
-* bounded scope,
-* symmetric risk,
+* symmetric exposure to irreversible risk,
-* and preserved redesign authority.
+* preserved redesign authority.

 Governance failures are boundary failures.

 ---

-## 10. Core Synthesis (Whitelist Form)
+## 11. Core Synthesis (Exact Whitelist Form)

-**Intelligent action is the phase-appropriate, explicit authorization of a limited action space—chosen so that future decisions remain viable—until violations of assumed invariants force redesign under irreversible loss.**
+**Intelligent action is the phase-appropriate, exact authorization of a deliberately limited action space—chosen so that future action and redesign remain viable—until violations of assumed invariants force explicit revision under irreversible loss.**

 This explains:

 * why abstraction is unavoidable,
+* why exactness enables scale but accelerates failure when misapplied,
 * why efficiency creates brittleness,
 * why failures cluster,
-* why exit conditions matter,
 * and why authority over redesign determines survival.

 ---

 ## Scope Clarification

-This framework applies to biological, artificial, institutional, and hybrid agents wherever action requires irreversible abstraction under bounded resources.
+This framework applies to biological, artificial, institutional, and hybrid agents wherever action requires **exact execution under irreversible abstraction and bounded resources**.

 ---